-In addition, there are a number of helper scripts.
+The following files are currently provided with the SMOKE release.
+There are a number of helper scripts.
 The only one that users may want to change is the qa\run.scr script to add configurations for reporting.
 The helper scripts are:

 - cntl\run.csh: Runs the Cntlmat and Grwinven program.
-Sets the required GCNTL file name depending on script settings, as explained in Section 4.5.11, "Use projection" [170]. - emisfac\run.csh: Runs the Emisfac program.
+Sets the required GCNTL file name depending on script settings, as explained in Section 4.5.11, "Use projection" [181]. - emisfac\run.csh: Runs the Emisfac program.

 Creates the M6LIST file by assuming that all of the files in the \$MBDAT/m6\\$EF\YEAR or \$MBDAT/mb\\${EF\YEAR}\\$CNTLCASE directory with a ".in" extension should be included in the list.
-See Section 4.5.12, "Use MOBILE6 for on-road mobile sources" [174] for more information about how the input file name for MOBILE6 input files is determined.
+See Section 4.5.12, "Use MOBILE6 for on-road mobile sources" [185] for more information about how the input file name for MOBILE6 input files is determined.

 - make\invdir.csh: Sets the INVNAME1 and INVNAME2 settings that Smkinven uses for creating the map-formatted inventory intermediate files. - metcombine.csh: Runs the utility program Metcombine to combine the METCRO2D\ and METCRO3D\ files in the \$METDAT directory.
-This script creates files named METCOMBO\ in the \$METDAT directory. - movelog.csh: Deletes or renames the log files, depending on the AUTO DELETE LOG setting. - qa\run.csh: Runs the Smkreport program - smk\run.csh: Runs the following SMOKE programs: Smkinven, Rawbio (for both winter and summer runs), Normbeis3, Spcmat, Grdmat, Mbsetup, Premobl, Metscan, Temporal, Tmpbio, Tmpbeis3, Smkmerge, Mrggrid, and Smk2emis.
+This script creates files named METCOMBO\ in the \$METDAT directory. - movelog.csh: Deletes or renames the log files, depending on the AUTO\DELETE\LOG setting. - qa\run.csh: Runs the Smkreport program - smk\run.csh: Runs the following SMOKE programs: Smkinven, Rawbio (for both winter and summer runs), Normbeis3, Spcmat, Grdmat, Mbsetup, Premobl, Metscan, Temporal, Tmpbio, Tmpbeis3, Smkmerge, Mrggrid, and Smk2emis.